BVI-VFI: A Video Quality Database for Video Frame Interpolation: Evaluation of Objective Quality Metrics

 In order to measure the performance of these quality metrics on predicting subjective quality, we employed four statistical measures: Spearman's Rank-order Correlation Coefficient (SRCC), the Kendall Rank-order Correlation Coefficient (KRCC), Pearson's Linear Correlation Coefficient (PLCC) and Root Mean Squared Error (RMSE).
 Better prediction performance is indicated by higher values of the three correlation coefficients and lower RMSE values.
 For the calculation of PLCC and RMSE, a logistic curve was fit between the ground-truth DMOS values and the metric scores following the procedure in \cite{zhang2015perception}.

-For all the learning-based metrics (VMAF, ST-GREED, VIDEVAL, C3DVQA), we first generated results based on their publicly available pre-trained models (as shown in Section~\ref{sec:overall}).
-However, such pre-trained versions were absent for some of the metrics, including VSTR, FAVER, RAPIQUE, and VBLIINDS.
+For all the learning-based metrics (VMAF, ST-GREED, VIDEVAL, C3DVQA{, FastVQA, ChipQA, BRISQUE}), we first generated results based on their publicly available pre-trained models (as shown in Section~\ref{sec:overall}).
+However, such pre-trained versions were absent for some of the metrics, including VSTR, FAVER, RAPIQUE, {TLVQM} and VBLIINDS.
 To account for this, and also to allow the models to benefit from their learning-based nature, we also conducted cross-validation experiments (see Section~\ref{sec:cv}) on the BVI-VFI database.
-It is noted that the deep learning-based image quality metrics (i.e. LPIPS, DISTS, PieAPP, DeepIQA, CONTRIQUE) were pre-trained on large-scale image quality databases.
-Since our database only contains ground-truth quality scores at the video level, we did not re-train these models during cross validation.
+It is noted that the deep learning-based image quality metrics (i.e. LPIPS, DISTS, PieAPP, DeepIQA, CONTRIQUE{, BRISQUE, FastVQA}) were pre-trained on large-scale image{/video} quality databases.
+Since our database only contains subjective scores at the video level {and has a limited size (540 distorted videos)}, we did not re-train these models during cross validation.